-Tenure Leasehold Lease type Shared ownership Flat lease Lease term 96 years For more information, see section 2.5, 'Lease extensions', in the 'Key information about shared ownership' document.
+Tenure Leasehold Lease type Shared ownership House lease Lease term 990 years For more information, see section 2.5, 'Lease extensions', in the 'Key information about shared ownership' document.
 Rent review Your rent will be reviewed each year by a set formula using the for the previous 12 months plus %.
 For more information, see the Rent Review section in the 'Summary of Costs' document which includes an example of how rent could increase over a 5 year period.
 A worked example demonstrating how the rent is calculated at review is also set out in Appendix 2 of the lease.
 Maximum share you can own You can buy up to 100% of your home.
-Transfer of freehold At 100% ownership, the leasehold title remains in your name but your shared ownership obligations fall away Landlord Curo The Hub, Mulberry Way Mulberry Park, Combe Down, Bath, BA2 5BU Under a shared ownership lease, you pay for a percentage share of the market value of a home.
+Transfer of freehold Landlord Curo The Hub, Mulberry Way Mulberry Park, Combe Down, Bath, BA2 5BU Under a shared ownership lease, you pay for a percentage share of the market value of a home.
 You enter into a lease agreement with the landlord and agree to pay rent to the landlord on the remaining share.
 Landlord's nomination period When you give the landlord notice that you intend to sell your share in your home, the landlord has 8 weeks to find a buyer.
 The landlord may offer to buy back your share, but only in exceptional circumstances and if they have funds available.
 If they do not find a buyer within 8 weeks, you can sell your share yourself on the open market.
 For example, through an estate agent.
-Pets You cannot keep pets at the home.
-Subletting You can rent out a room in the home, but you must live there at the same time.
+Pets You can keep pets at the home.
+Consent to be given from our Homeowners team Subletting You can rent out a room in the home, but you must live there at the same time.
 You cannot sublet (rent out) your entire home unless you either: